A Bit About Me

 Why I Agreed To This

-For this experiment, I want to get a better understanding of the intricacies of the OS and how Linux actually works.
-I use it regularly in both personal and professional contexts, but apart from understanding the differences between distributions it would be great to be able to understand things at a deeper level.
+For the 2011 experiment, I wanted to get a better understanding of the intricacies of the OS and how Linux actually works.
+I use it regularly in both personal and professional contexts, but apart from understanding the differences between distributions, my intention was to understand things at a deeper level.
+I certainly got that experience with Linux from Scratch and have carried forth quite a bit of knowledge with respect to the Linux library system and atchitecture.

 What I Hope To Get Out Of It